 Still, if you confront and fight back, it’s an arduous task, as journalist Carla Franklin knows all too well.
 She detailed her cyberstalking struggles, explaining how she lost her job and even went as far as suing Google.

-"During all of this time, I had lawyers telling me they didn't know anything about Internet harassment and judges telling me I was wasting their time," Franklin said, claiming the legal system didn't give her case the needed attention.
-"One judge told me point blank that I didn't belong in her court, saying she had more important cases of abuse to deal with.
-Because I had no physical signs of trauma, she didn't think my battle mattered."
+“During all of this time, I had lawyers telling me they didn’t know anything about Internet harassment and judges telling me I was wasting their time,” she wrote in a piece for The Daily Beast, claiming the legal system didn’t give her case the needed attention.
+“One judge told me point blank that I didn’t belong in her court, saying she had more important cases of abuse to deal with.
+Because I had no physical signs of trauma, she didn’t think my battle mattered.”